Monthly Climate Summary: February 2025

 Temperature

-Maps of average temperature
+Maps of temperature and departure from normal temperature

-Figure 1a: Average temperature and 1b: Departure from Normal for the month of January 2025.
+Figure 1a: Average temperature and 1b: Departure from Normal for the month of February 2025.
 Data courtesy of the Midwestern Regional Climate Center.

-Map of county temperature rankings.
+Map of county temperature ranks

-Figure 2: State of Ohio average temperature ranks by county for January 2025.
+Figure 2: State of Ohio average temperature ranks by county for February 2025.
 Courtesy of the National Centers for Environmental Information.

 Precipitation

-Map of county precipitation rankings.
+Map of county precipitation rankings

-Figure 3a: Accumulated precipitation and 3b: Departures from Normal for the month of January 2025.
+Figure 3a: Accumulated precipitation and 3b: Departures from Normal for the month of February 2025.
 Data courtesy of the Midwestern Regional Climate Center.

-Map of county precipitation rankings.
+Map of county precipitation rankings

-Figure 4: State of Ohio precipitation ranks by county for December 2024.
+Figure 4: State of Ohio precipitation ranks by county for February 2025.
 Courtesy of the National Centers for Environmental Information.

 Soil & Energy

-Map of soil moisture at 0-40 cm and 0-200 cm.
+Maps of soil moisture at 0-40 cm and 0-200 cm

-Figure 5a: 0-40 cm and 5b: 0-200 cm soil moisture percentile across the region at the end of January 2025.
+Figure 5a: 0-40 cm and 5b: 0-200 cm soil moisture percentile across the region at the end of February 2025.
 Courtesy of NASA SPoRTLIS.

 Product Note: Both NASA SPoRT LIS soil moisture products contain small pockets of inaccurate data indicating extremely wet or dry conditions.
 These small-scale errors can emerge in remote sensing products covering large areas or grid-spacings.
 For more information, please contact Geddy Davis (davis.5694@osu.edu).

-Figure 6: (Left) January 2025 heating & cooling degree days.
+Figure 6: (Left) February 2025 heating & cooling degree days.
 (Right) Corresponding Ohio Climate Divisions.
 Data courtesy of the Midwestern Regional Climate Center.

 Notable Events